zzzprojects/docs/html-agility-pack.net/pages/documentations/manipulation/copy-from.md

 ### Example

-The following example duplicate a node and the subtree under it.
+The following example duplicates a node and the subtree under it.

 ```csharp